euske/fgyama/README.md

 # FGyama

-FGyama, or Flow Graph yama is an *interprocedural* static code analyzer that extracts dataflow graph from Java code.
+FGyama, or Flow Graph yama is a static source code analyzer that extracts an *interprocedural* dataflow graph from Java source code.
+It's designed to be scalable so that it can be applied to a large code base.

 ## What It Does